seng637-winter2025/a1-ExGranite/seng637-a1-team_number.md

 The exploratory testing approach focused on analyzing how users interact with an ATM system, identifying edge cases, and verifying system behavior under various conditions.
 Each of us tested both the versins following these key principles in our testing approach: Simulating typical user transactions at an ATM, including balance inquiries, cash deposits, withdrawals, and fund transfers.
 Exploring possible incorrect user actions, such as pressing invalid buttons or attempting operations with insufficient funds.
 Checking account balances and system logs after each transaction to verify accuracy.
 Validating outputs to ensure they correctly reflect the transactions performed.

-All the defects found through the exploratory testing have been tracked and reported in [Exploratory Defect Report.xlsx](https://github.com/seng637-winter2025/a1-ExGranite/blob/main/Bug%20Reports/Exploratory%20Defect%20Report.xlsx).

 # Comparison of exploratory and manual functional testing

 We found more defects through exploratory testing than through scrpted testing.
 We found hidden defects, that would not be detected through a systemtic testing of function.
 We found small errors that would not be classified as system bugs in most cases, for example spelling mistakes.
 This was primarily because exploratory testing allowed us to approach the system in creative and unpredictable ways, uncovering issues beyond the 40 pre-defined scripted test cases.